Jean-Paul Rodrigue (2013), New York:

 terms of lower demand and a scarcity of capital investment.

-where a high level of benefits and productivity is
+where a high level of benefits and productivity is realized

-for their amortization must consider the lifespan of the concerned mode
+must consider the lifespan of the concerned mode or infrastructure.

 five major waves of economic development